 Making a commitment to zero traffic deaths means addressing all aspects of safety through the following five Safe System elements that, together, create a holistic approach with layers of protection for road users: safe road users, safe vehicles, safe speeds, safe roads, and post-crash care.

-The Safe System approach also requires a supporting safety culture that places safety first and foremost in road system investment decisions.
-A zero deaths vision requires a change-a shift in culture both within transportation agencies and other organizations, as well as within communities.
-Everyone must accept that fatalities and serious injuries are unacceptable and preventable.
+The Safe System approach requires a supporting safety culture that places safety first and foremost in road system investment decisions.
+To achieve our zero deaths vision, everyone must accept that fatalities and serious injuries are unacceptable and preventable.

 Learn more about Safe System from the following materials: